LuC-9/custom-portfolio/content/blog/LRU-CACHE.md

 * LRU is widely used in browsers, operating systems, databases, CDNs, API gateways, JVMs, IDEs, and backend services.
 * Although classic LRU is powerful, production systems often adopt enhanced algorithms like **TinyLFU**, **ARC**, or **SLRU** for better cache hit rates under complex workloads.

-Mastering the LRU Cache not only prepares you for coding interviews but also provides insight into how high-performance systems manage memory efficiently in the real world.
+Mastering the LRU Cache provides insight into how high-performance systems manage memory efficiently in the real world.